 Professional Python or Python for Data Science: Blame or Bless Big Data!

 The enormous demand for Data Science professionals has created a black hole sort of gravity-defying pull that is engulfing more and more Python professionals to this domain.
 It requires proficiency in Python vis-à-vis Data Analytics, associated libraries/packages, Machine Learning, and more.
-The good thing is, you have a plethora of options to learn Python for Data Science.
+The good thing is, you have a plethora of options to learn Python Data Science tutorial.
 Choose one and commit to the program.
 The typical journey is from a week to a month(s).

 To speed up your learning curve, commit yourself to Intellipaat’s 39 hours (Plus 50 hours of real-time projects!) of Python for Data Science Training Program!

 Companies hailed as next unicorns in the IT market, including SpaceX, WeWork, Airbnb, etc., consider Python as the most in-demand programming technology.
 Currently, Python is ruling over all the other programming languages and will continue to do so in the foreseeable future.
 So, it is highly unlikely that another language is going to replace it anytime soon.
 Thus, to soar high in your career, add Python to your portfolio.